 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You can use sweetened condensed milk as a milk replacement in your daily coffee, although remember it will be pre-sweetened.
+You can use sweetened condensed milk as a milk replacement in your daily coffee—just remember it will be pre-sweetened.
 It transforms the taste of your morning cup.
 It's also a key ingredient in richly refreshing Thai iced tea and Vietnamese coffee and can also be used in dessert recipes.

 1 cup instant nonfat dry milk powder